malcolmbarrett/metaconfoundr/README.md

 information on a meta-analysis of interpregnancy interval and the risk of preterm birth.
-Use `metaconfoundr()` to prepare the dataset to work with metaconfoundr functions. `ipi` includes several domains of confounders, but for ease of visualization, we’ll just show one, `Sociodemographics`.
+Use `metaconfoundr()` to prepare the dataset to work with metaconfoundr functions. `ipi` includes several domains of confounders, but for ease of visualization, we will just show one, `Sociodemographics`.

 ``` r